GSanthosh007/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 ## Aim

-Write your aim here.

-Example:

-> To identify a real-world sequential decision-making problem and represent it formally as a Markov Decision Process by defining its states, actions, rewards, transitions, and Python representation.
+To identify the task of a robot vacuum cleaner as a real-world sequential decision-making problem, and to represent it formally as a Markov Decision Process by defining its states, actions, rewards, transitions, and Python representation.

 ---